 “Great things are not done by impulse, but by a series of small things brought together.”

 – Vincent Van Gogh

 5. Do the hardest tasks first.

-This might seem contrary to the previous point, but there are days when it helps to do your hardest tasks first.
+The next step to stop being lazy might seem contrary to the previous point, but there are days when it helps to do your hardest tasks first.
 If a particular task is filling you with dread, it’s better to get that task done.

 If you do the hardest task of your day first, then everything else that you do will be easier.
 The hardest task may not be the one that takes the longest, either.

 If you’re dreading making a phone call or frustrated with a tedious project, doing those things first can help the rest of your day go smoothly.

 “Be brave, Tris,” he whispers.
 “The first time is always the hardest.”
 His eyes are the last thing I see.”

 The next step on how to stop being lazy is using a very interesting technique, the Pomodoro method.
 The Pomodoro method is a productivity technique that involves working for 25-minute bursts, followed by 5-minute breaks.
 After four work sessions, you are able to have a 15-minute break.